AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 Launching kernels with AMReX's launch macros or functions implement a C++ lambda function.
 Lambdas functions used with CUDA have some restrictions the user must understand.
-First, the function enclosing the extended lamdba must not have private or protected access within its parent class,  otherwise the code will not compile.
+First, the function enclosing the extended lambda must not have private or protected access within its parent class,  otherwise the code will not compile.
 This can be fixed by changing the access of the enclosing function to public.